-The coupled artists will come together at Left of Main to discuss and unpack the aesthetics, practices, objectives, obstacles and concerns that drove and underpinned one existing work respectively and invite the other artist to re-work and re-imagine their proposition.
+The paired artists worked at Left of Main to discuss and unpack the aesthetics, objectives, obstacles and concerns that underpinned one existing work respectively and invited the other artist to re-work and re-imagine their proposition using any and all tools necessary.

-In partnership with The Training Society of Vancouver/Working Class, a daily morning practice will be hosted at Left of Main by the artists where they will offer systems and strategies that prepare the body and the imagination for remixing by practicing remixing in a practice setting.
-They’ll be lots of doing and talking and doing.
+In partnership with The Training Society of Vancouver, a daily morning practice was hosted at Left of Main.
+Led by the artists and open to public to attend for free.
+They offered systems and strategies that prepared the body and the imagination for remixing by practicing remixing in a practice setting.
+There was lots of doing and talking and doing.

-Dance/Songs by Ame Henderson (to be REMiXED by Vanessa Goodman)
+Dance/Songs by Ame Henderson (REMiXED by Vanessa Goodman)

 Dance/Songs like a good rock concert, flirts with obscenity.
 It can be over-the-top and out-of- control.
 The performers let it all out in front of the crowd.
 It is abandoned and joyful, intimate and tender.
 The work disrupts the dance concert with wit, energy and excess.